Appetizers

 Contributed by: Melinda

-I recently had a friend explain how he had to go out and purchase a new pot because he wanted to try a recipe that required transferring the cooking vessel to the oven.
+I was really surprised when a friend explained how he had to go out and purchase a new pot because he wanted to try a recipe that required transferring the cooking vessel to the oven.
 This frittata is cooked entirely on the stovetop.

 4 large eggs